or make 4 interest-free payments of $24.12

-Due to physical / social distancing the NDIS has heard about innovative ways providers including Allied Health professionals are continuing to deliver services to participants – some of these are online.
+Because of physical / social distancing, the NDIS has explored innovative ways providers including Allied Health professionals are continuing to deliver services to participants – some of these are online.

-As such, the NDIS is allowing, for a limited-time, for NDIS Participant the ability to acquire a Tablet or iPad for specific purposes.
+As such, the NDIS is allowing for NDIS Participant the ability to acquire a Tablet or iPad for specific purposes.

 If you're a Local Area Coordinator (LAC), Occupational Therapist (OT), Plan Manager, NDIS Participant or a Family / Friend of an NDIS Participant then please contact us right away to see how we can assist you today.

 We will assist you to navigate your way through the NDIS to acquire a tablet or iPad